Alaska Treble Makers Irish Dance

 Colleen Oefelein cannot be held liable for dancer injury in class or on the premises.
 Adventure Write cannot be held liable for dancer injury in class or on the premises.
 All students must sign the liability release in their registration packet prior to attending a class or private lesson.

-Registrations must be completed and payment for the month must be received by Colleen prior to the student attending class, except for the first class, which students may attend as a trial to see if they’d like to register.
+Registration papers must be completed and payment for the month must be received by the studio prior to the student attending class.

 Class sizes are limited, therefore we recommend prompt registration to avoid disappointment.
 A full one-month payment plus registration fee is required at the time of registration.

 Adventure Write reserves the right to cancel any program that does not meet a specific enrollment.
-A full refund will be made if a program is cancelled by Adventure Write.
-Monthly tuition refunds will not be issued if a student or parent decides not to continue, UNLESS approved by Adventure Write for medical or emergency situations.
+A full refund of affected class fees will be made if a program is cancelled by Adventure Write.
+Monthly tuition refunds will not be issued if a student or parent decides not to continue.

 ABSENCE/ MAKE-UP CLASSES

-If a class is missed, a dancer may attend another class of the same level (or one level below) if such a class is available.
+If a class is missed, a dancer may attend another class of the same level (or one level below) if such a class is available during the month of the missed class or during the month immediately following the missed class.
 Please e-mail firstname.lastname@example.org in advance to inquire about/schedule a make-up class.

 INCLEMENT WEATHER / INSTRUCTOR INJURY OR ILLNESS

-Adventure Write follows MatSu Central school closures (http://matsucentral.org/calendar/), both scheduled and due to weather, and we may cancel for inclement weather on days the school does not.
-If a class is canceled due to inclement weather or instructor injury/illness, we will email all registered students.
-In addition, there will be an announcement in RED at the top of our website: http://adventurewrite.com/blog1/irish-dance/
+Adventure Write follows MatSu Central school closures (http://matsucentral.org/calendar/) due to weather, and we may cancel studio classes for inclement weather on days the school does not.
+If a class is canceled due to inclement weather or instructor injury/illness, we will email or call all affected students.

 If a class is cancelled due to inclement weather or instructor injury/illness, students may attend a make-up class per the policy stated above.
-If no make-up class is available, Adventure Write will issue a pro-rated refund in the form of a credit toward the next month’s tuition.
+If no make-up class is available, we will schedule one.